-9.3.7 'Pr:nn': Sub-Program Start Label
+8.3.7 'Pr:nn': Sub-Program Start Label

-The Sub-Program Start Label function Program sub-program that can be selected by the user during Pump Program execution.
+The Sub-Program Start Label function defines the start of a Pumping Program sub-program that can be selected by the user during Pump Program execution.

 After selecting the function, change '00', if needed, to a unique Program Label, from 0 to 99.
-See sec: 9.3.6, 'Pr:In': Sub-Program Selection Input for a full description.
+See sec:, 8.3.6, "'Pr:In': Sub-Program Selection Input" for a full description.
 Place a Sub-Program Start Label, with a unique number for each Sub-Program, from 0 to 99, at the starting Phase of each sub-program section.